 Immutable The i flag makes a file immutable, which goes a step beyond simply disabling write access to the file.
-The file cannot be deleted, links to it cannot be created, and the file cannot be renamed.
+The file can't be deleted, links to it can't be created, and the file can't be renamed.